A5pir1n/Pixel-Labeler/README.md

 # Pixel Labeler

-A powerful tool for labeling images with foreground and background segmentation, featuring advanced functionalities such as local and global marking modes, customizable tolerance levels, undo/redo capabilities, and integration with image recognition models.
+A powerful tool for labeling images with foreground and background segmentation, featuring advanced functionalities such as local and global marking modes, customizable tolerance levels, and integration with image recognition models.

 ## Installation